All dogs and cats must be inoculated against rabies.

 The Newark Police Department only handles animal-related incidents in the city limits of Newark.
 This does NOT include 19702 zip codes.

 Animal Control Officer

-- Our ACO generally works during the day Monday through Friday, however, police officers are available to respond to animal complaints 24 hours a day.
+Our ACO generally works during the day Monday through Friday.
+Police officers are available to respond to emergent animal complaints, such as recovered or barking dogs, 24-hours a day.

 Wildlife Nuisance Trapping

-- Yes, our ACO is State Certified to trap wildlife, and she is available to trap animals on a case by case basis.
+Our ACO is State certified to trap wildlife, and is available to trap animals on a case-by-case basis.

-- Animals we don’t trap: bat and rodent infestations, bee hives, protected species.
+Animals we don’t trap: bat and rodent infestations, bee hives and protected species.

-- There are a host of other considerations the ACO has to take into account when deciding on whether or not to trap, including temperature, unattended traps, location, etc…, so please call any time and the ACO will provide her informed decision.
+There are a host of other considerations the ACO has to take into account when deciding on whether or not to trap, including temperature, unattended traps, location, etc. Please call any time and the ACO will provide an informed decision.

 Contact the Newark Police Department at (302) 366-7111.